 Settling on Auburn, New York, with its 2,047 inhabitants and an advantageous location along the first road constructed between Albany and Buffalo, Auburn Theological Seminary was born.

 The dream of training ministers for the frontier in a bucolic setting where the trees allegedly “lifted their leafy arms to pray” materialized over the course of the next 121 years.
 In its heyday, the campus encompassed 15 acres and 40 buildings, along with a tennis court and baseball field.
 Approximately 2,600 men (more than the total population of the town of Auburn at the seminary’s founding!) and a handful of women would graduate from the seminary before Auburn relocated to New York City in 1939.

 In the early years, Auburn was guided by a certainty that Christian values ought to shape the American nation then forming, so it sent its young men to missionize across the nation.
-While many alumni served among Native Americans, other populations came under Auburn’s influence, as well.
+While many alumni served among Indigenous Peoples, other populations came under Auburn’s influence, as well.
 For instance, Stanton Willard Salisbury (Class of 1916), became superintendent of social services and religious education at the Mizpah Presbytery Mission for Philadelphia’s Jews.

 For Auburn men, missionizing did not stop at America’s borders.